sda98/tcga-correlation-survival/README.md

 # TCGA Pan-Cancer Correlation and Survival Analysis Pipeline

+Note: The code is currently being updated by the author (Sergey Dadoyan), so it may not currently run as expected.
+If you have any questions, please contact the author.

 A reproducible Python + Snakemake pipeline for analyzing gene expression correlations and survival outcomes across TCGA pan-cancer and AML cohorts.

 ## Results